 A legitimate fear at last; writing is not known for being the most lucrative career path.
 But here’s the thing: I’d been saving money since I was a kid.
-I had my first job at 16.
+I had my first job at 16, and had managed to live careful and within my means in a foreign country for years.
 So I knew I wasn’t an idiot with money — I knew how to budget, how to save, how to make my money last.
 What I needed to do was to make some more sacrifices.
 And those were practical, actionable things — I traded in my nice apartment for a terrible one, because it was cheap.
 I gave up every subscription, eating out, extraneous purchases, etc.

 I knew I would have to scrimp to give myself a chance, and because those were easily actionable compared to the internal turmoil I felt about the value of my life, I determined to do everything I could.
 I might have still ended up broke.
-But I didn’t because I didn’t stop doing literally everything I could think of.
+But I didn’t because I didn’t stop doing literally everything I could think of, writing and applying for writing gigs continuously.
 Eventually, I found a full time job and have not been close to broke, since.
 Yes, it required the weathering of a very sad period.
 But was it worthwhile?
 Absolutely.